Abble-EYE-FIN/EYE-FIN-SERVER/README.md

 2. Press `ctrl + alt + t` then terminal will appear
 3. `cd eye-fin/EYE-FIN-SERVER`
 4. `python3 mainserver.py`
+5. Create another terminal and type in `ifconfig`
+6. look for `wlan0` kind of stuff... this is the IP address

 ### SYSTEM Diagram